grpc/grpc.io/content/en/docs/guides/metadata.md

 Trailers are a special kind of header that is sent after the message data.
 They are used internally to communicate the outcome of an RPC.
-At the application level, custom trailers can be used to communicate values known only after the message data has been completely generated such as digital signatures and integrity checks, or anything else the server wants to communicate outside of the return values.
+At the application level, custom trailers can be used to communicate things not directly part of the data, such as server utilization and query cost.
+Trailers can be sent by either the server or the client.

 ### For more details, please see the following gRPCs